Educating Lao teachers in computing skills who in turn teach 300+ Lao students each year. Better jobs allow young

 Sabaidee (Hello), I’m David and I’m passionate about helping people in Laos, a beautiful, small, (and poor) landlocked country in South East Asia.
-The purpose of this blog is to write about life in Laos and provide updates on projects.
+The purpose of this blog is to share stories about life in Laos and give updates on projects.
 I am no writer, but I try to share and write shorts posts of interest.
-I first came to Laos in 2011 and have returned regularly since 2013.
+I first came to Laos in 2011 and have helped ever since.

 What I do in Laos:

 I train Lao teachers, develop computer learning resources and setup IT infrastructure, so Lao teachers can teach Lao youth.
 I also share my skills with other community projects.